 For your disclosure to be protected by the law, you must make it to the right person and in the right way.

-If you make a qualifying disclosure in good faith to your employer, or through procedures which your employer has authorised, the law protects you.
+If you make a qualifying disclosure to your employer, or through procedures which your employer has authorised, the law protects you.
 You can also complain to the person who's responsible for the area you're concerned about.
 For example, you might raise concerns about health and safety with a health and safety representative.

 You can also make a disclosure to the official organisation or individual responsible for the issue you are concerned about.
 For example, if you are worried that your employer is not paying your income tax properly, you would tell HM Revenue and Customs.
 There is an official 'list of prescribed persons' that sets out who you must go to and for what matters.

 In order for a disclosure to a 'prescribed person' to be protected, you must fulfil the following requirements.
-You must:

 If you are unsure, you should always get professional advice before going ahead (note that anything you say to a legal adviser in order to get advice is automatically protected).